avtolstoy/device-updater/README.md

 - DONE: work around USB unreliability in 0.4.9 with large packets
 - DONE: Install Serial driver on Windows if needed using either windows standard command line tools or libdwi
 - DONE: build a small EXE that installs our certificate to the trusted certificate store.
 This exe is combined into an installer which is run silently.

 - Intro page? - tell the user what the tool does. next button swipes to flash page
 - Complete page? - page when update is complete.
 Helps the user have closure - process is done.
     Back button to flash more devices.
 Close button to close the app.
-- signing executable file on windows, signing for other platforms? dmg on OSX?
+- signing executable file on windows, signing for other platforms? http://hearsum.ca/blog/using-authenticode-code-signing-certificates-with-os-xs-signing-tools.html
 - add Particle icon to packaged executable
 - add Particle icon to launched App